Triorophus

 Ecological Role

-Contributes to decomposition in arid through feeding on decaying material and detritus.
+Contributes to decomposition processes in arid through feeding on decaying plant material and organic detritus.

 Similar Taxa